Top 10 in the UK for Civil Engineering

-Civil Engineering is ranked 7th in the UK (Complete University Guide 2016/17)
+Civil Engineering is ranked 9th in the UK and 2nd in Scotland (Complete University Guide 2020)

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 Staff changes will occur from time to time; please see our InfoHub pages for further information.

 Joining ICE as a student member helps you to build your future in civil engineering.
 It's FREE and you get lots of great benefits like career advice, resources to help you learn about the industry, and the chance to meet other civil engineers.Find out more